Munna-Git/Resume-Categpory-Predictor/Readme.md

 ✨ It worked!

 ## Project flow
 I have just attached the ML model in this repository.
 If you want to run the entire project you can do so by accesing it in my another repository.
-The below attached is my GitHub repository for the model with:
+The below attached is my GitHub repository for the model:

 https://github.com/Munna-Git/Resume_Screening_project.git